sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

       vTestActFile <- unz(vZipPath, 'UCI HAR Dataset/test/y_test.txt')
       vTestActData <- read.table(vTestActFile)

+      vTestSubjFile <- unz(vZipPath, 'UCI HAR Dataset/test/subject_test.txt')
+      vTestSubjData <- read.table(vTestSubjFile)

-The test activities data set has also been added to the test measurements as a new variable called *activity*.
+The test activity and subject data sets have also been added to the test measurements as new variables called *activity* and *subject*.

       vTestSetData$activity <- vTestActData$V1
+      vTestSetData$subject <- vTestSubjData$V1

-At this point the training and test measurements are loaded, already with their respective activities.
+At this point the training and test measurements are loaded, already with their respective activities and subjects.
 As the next step, they have been merged to create a new data set called *vMergedData*.

       vMergeData <- merge(vTrainSetData, vTestSetData, all=TRUE)